 This session “Designing for Placemaking” is a discussion on creating place and placemaking, connecting innovation and creativity, management, impact, and value.

 This session brings together a panel of emerging placemakers from an architectural background, convened and moderated by Associate Professor Dr Veronica Ng from Taylor’s University.

 Lee Cherng Yih received his architecture degree from RMIT University, Melbourne in 2002.
 After spending a decade working in Shanghai, London and Kuala Lumpur, Cherng Yih founded Formzero in 2012, an architectural research studio injected with the ideology of reengaging the architecture with tropical landscape in the urban context.
-His design approach often focuses on challenging the conventional architectural typologies and the boundaries of urban realm. formzero also served as a think tank that runs within MOA Architects in Kuala Lumpur.
+His design approach often focuses on challenging the conventional architectural typologies and the boundaries of urban realm.
+Formzero also served as a think tank that runs within MOA Architects in Kuala Lumpur.

-Architect & Co- Founder REXKL
+Creative Director & Co- Founder REXKL

 Shin Tseng graduated with a distinction in Master of Architecture from The Bartlett School of Architecture (UCL) London.
 He is an architectural designer and creative entrepreneur is the Co-founder & Managing Partner of REXKL and Partner & Creative Director of Urban Agenda Design.
 Shin’s signature work of urban placemaking is the REXKL, an adaptive reuse of an old cinema into a cultural and creative hub aimed to be a catalyst to rejuvenate Downtown Kuala Lumpur.